9: Chromosomal Disorders

 - If any deletion is inconsistent with the proposed order, your answer is wrong.

-Click to show Identify Chromosomal Translocation Outcomes (Black) example problem
+Click to show Chromosomal Translocation Outcomes (Black) example problem

 In a reciprocal translocation, two nonhomologous chromosomes each break once and exchange their terminal fragments.
 Gene order within each fragment is preserved; only the junctions change.